TheSacredLazyOne/TheEchoesProject/docs/the_permanent_evolution/the_sacred_lazy_one_ride_invite.md

 > **We run on PHART.**
 > We turn Philosophy into Hard, Awkward, Resonant Truth,
 > and then actually *breathe it* instead of venting it to the Machine.

+We literally survive on our own supply, and we don't Boggart it.

 Here you will find: